Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 4

 Stars vs. Kraken Betting Trends

-- Dallas and its opponent have combined to score more than 5.5 goals in 46 of 91 games this season.
+- In 46 games this season, Dallas and its opponent have combined for more than 5.5 goals.

-- The Stars have been victorious in 18 of their 25 games when they were favored on the moneyline this season (72.0%).
+- The Stars are 18-7 when favored on the moneyline this season.

-- The Kraken have secured an upset victory in nine, or 40.9%, of the 22 games they have played while the underdog this season.
+- This season the Kraken have nine wins in the 22 games in which they've been an underdog.

-- Seattle is 9-6 when it is the underdog by +120 or longer on the moneyline.
+- Seattle has gone 9-6 when oddsmakers have made them underdogs of +120 or longer on the moneyline.

 Stars Player Props